Franck-Nein/owoifier/README.md

 at the end of any command, type `| owoifier` to owoify the output!

 ## uninstallation
-idk why you'd EVER want to uninstall this, but you can if you want to :c
+idk why you'd EVER want to uninstall this, but you can if you want to.
 ```sudo rm /usr/bin/owoifier```